 Repairs to any stormwater management system deemed necessary by the administrator;

 Agricultural practices as described O.C.G.A.
-12-7-17(5) within areas zoned for these activities with the exception of buildings or permanent structures that exceed the threshold in (a) or (d);
+12-7-17(5) within areas zoned for these activities with the exception of buildings or permanent structures that exceed the threshold in Section 40-456 (a) or (d);

 Silvicultural land management activities as described O.C.G.A.
-12-7-17(6) within areas zoned for these activities with the exception of buildings or permanent structures that exceed the threshold in
+12-7-17(6) within areas zoned for these activities with the exception of buildings or permanent structures that exceed the threshold in Section 40-456 (a) or (d);

 Installations or modifications to existing structures solely to implement Americans with Disabilities Act (ADA) requirements, including but not limited to elevator shafts, handicapped access ramps and parking, and enlarged entrances or exits; and

 Linear transportation projects being constructed by the City of Senoia to the extent the administrator determines that the stormwater management standards may be infeasible to apply, all or in part, for any portion of the linear transportation project.
 For this exemption to apply, an infeasibility report that is compliant with the City of Senoia linear feasibility program shall first be submitted to the administrator that contains adequate documentation to support the evaluation for the applicable portion(s) and any resulting infeasibility determination, if any, by the administrator.